-In its 16 years of its existence, the Galena Festival of the Performing Arts (Festival) has undergone quite an evolution.
+In its 19 years of its existence, the Galena Festival of the Performing Arts (Festival) has undergone quite an evolution.
 Founded as a non-profit organization in 2001 by Jeffrey Arnold as Artistic Director and Steve Coates as President of the Board, the original focus of the group was to provide exclusively classical music to the community.
 An accomplished pianist and organist, Jeffrey Arnold performed at each Festival for several years, along with other classical musicians.
 The Festival has taken place during the second week in July since its inception.
-Over the past few years, though, the Festival decided to incorporate the two weekends on either side of this second week in order to attract those who work, as well as Galena tourists.
+Since 2018, a December concert has been added on the weekend of Galena’s luminaria celebration.
+In 2019 the summer Festival performances are scheduled daily over a long weekend from July 10 through the 14th.

 Steve Coates stepped down as President of the Board in 2007 and was followed in that role first by Mike Knight, then Pam Ohms, before Dave Mikelson assumed leadership of the in 2011.
 Dave describes the goal of the Festival as “bringing professional music to the Tri-State area so that all can enjoy it, regardless of their financial situation”.
 The Festival Board is committed to continuing to provide these high-quality performances free of charge, and therefore, are extremely grateful to all who donate generously to keep the Festival funded year after year.
-In addition to private and business donors, the Festival has received numerous grants from the Caterpillar Foundation as well as grants from the Dubuque Racing Association in 2010 and 2014.
+In addition to private and business donors, the Festival has received numerous grants over the years.

-The Board includes six individuals in addition to Mikelson as President and Hassig as Artistic Director: Steve Lundgren as Vice President, Duane Olivier as Treasurer, Susi Ludwig as Secretary and Tara Anderson, Mary Nelson, and Jenni Ackerman as members at large.
+The Board includes seven individuals in addition to Mikelson as President and Hassig as Artistic Director; current members include Susi Ludwig, Mary Nelson, Mark VanOsdal, Jess Farlow, Steve Holland, Nancy Willett, and Jenni Ackerman.
 Legal support is provided by Julie Helman of the Helman Law Office.
-However, it is the enthusiastic support of the entire community, including businesses, tourist outreach organizations, and individuals, that truly keeps the Festival growing and successful. http://www.galenafpa.org
+However, it is the enthusiastic support of the entire community, including businesses, tourist outreach organizations, and individuals, that truly keeps the Festival growing and successful.